 In recent years, NGOs have fulfilled an important role in the international community by recommending policies on major diplomatic issues such as development, the environment, human rights, trade, and disarmament.
-Japanese NGOs implement high-quality aid activities in developing countries, including education, health and medical care, rural development, refugee assistance, and mine clearance.
+Japanese NGOs implement high-quality development cooperation activities in developing countries, including education, health and medical care, rural development, refugee assistance, and mine clearance.
 In addition, Japanese NGOs provide prompt humanitarian assistance in areas affected by conflict or natural disasters like earthquakes.
-As NGOs work at a grass-roots level where governmental assistance has difficulty reaching, NGOs are deeply familiar with the region and are able to provide suitable response to the needs of people, as well as to promote "Visibility of Japanese Aid."
-Japan has advocated the promotion of partnerships with NGOs in the ODA Charter and other policies.
-Japan engages in a variety of collaborative measures related to NGO aid activities, including financial assistance, capacity building, and increasing dialogues between NGOs and MOFA.
+As NGOs work at a grass-roots level where governmental assistance has difficulty reaching, NGOs are deeply familiar with the region and are able to provide suitable response to the needs of people, as well as to promote the "visibility of Japanese Aid."
+Japan has advocated the promotion of partnerships with NGOs in the ODA Charter and other policies, and engages in a local governments, international organizations, and other donor countries.

+variety of collaborative measures related to development cooperation activities of NGOs, including financial assistance, capacity building, and increasing dialogues between NGOs and MOFA.